Russian oil price cap, EU ban aim to limit Kremlin war chest - NewsBreak

 The idea is to keep Russian oil flowing while reducing the Kremlin's income.
 The U.S. and Europe leaned more toward preventing a price spike than provoking financial distress in Russia.

-French Finance Minister Bruno Le Maire said the cap was “worth trying," adding that “we will make an assessment of the efficiency of the old cap at the beginning of 2023.”
+French Finance Minister Bruno Le Maire said Monday that the cap was “worth trying," adding that “we will make an assessment of the efficiency of the old cap at the beginning of 2023.”

 Ukraine's President Volodymyr Zelenskyy had called for a price ceiling of around $30 per barrel.
 That would be near Russia's cost of production, letting Russian oil companies earn enough only to avoid capping wells that can be hard to restart.
 Russia needs some $60 to $70 per barrel to balance its budget.